Standard Conditions of Supply

 - the payment of the cost of having the Services supplied again.

-- To the extent permitted by law and subject only to any express exceptions contained in these Conditions, ME-AUST will under no circumstances be liable in any way whatsoever to the Buyer for any form of loss, damage or expense sustained or incurred by the Buyer or any other party in consequence of or resulting directly or indirectly out of the supply of the Goods or Services by ME-AUST, the use or performance thereof, any breach by ME-AUST of any Contract incorporating these Conditions, or the negligence of ME-AUST.
+- To the extent permitted by law and subject only to any express exceptions contained in these Conditions, ME-AUST will under no circumstances be liable in any way whatsoever to the Buyer for any form of loss, damage or expense sustained or incurred by the Buyer or any other party in consequence of or resulting directly or indirectly out of the supply of the Goods or Services by ME-AUST, the use or performance thereof, any failure to install the Goods in accordance with their applicable installation instructions and manuals provided with the Goods or to operate the Goods in accordance with their applicable operation instructions and manuals provided with the Goods, any breach by ME-AUST of any Contract incorporating these Conditions, or the negligence of ME-AUST, or the negligence of the Buyer or any third party including in relation to the installation or operation of the Goods.
 In particular, ME-AUST is not liable in any circumstances whatsoever (including any fault or default of ME-AUST) for any indirect or consequential losses (including loss of goodwill, loss of business or anticipated savings), loss of profits or use, any rectification costs or any third party claims (subject to clause 11.2), in connection with the Goods, Services or the Contract.

 - The Buyer hereby indemnifies ME-AUST for any loss or damage suffered by ME-AUST arising from or in connection with: